tldr-pages/tldr/pages/common/lein.md

 # lein

-> Manage clojure projects with declarative configuration
+> Manage clojure projects with declarative configuration.

 - Generate scaffolding for a new project based on a template: